What’s the Difference Between Dry and Liquid Measurements?

-A note on measuring cups: There are two main types -- liquid and dry.
-The liquid ones are usually glass or plastic with a handle.
+Liquid measuring cups are usually glass or plastic with a handle.
 They allow you to pour a liquid into the cup and bring it even with a measurement line without spilling.
-Dry measuring cups (like the one shown above) hold the exact amount and are designed to be leveled off with a flat edge.
-Trying to measure liquids in a dry measuring cup usually results in spilling.

 Dry measuring cups, on the other hand, hold the exact amount of an ingredient and should be leveled off with a flat edge.